Trouble Man (1972 film): Plot summary

 T takes it as a routine assignment and is willing to do the job for the right price.
 What he does not know is that Chalky and Pete are trying to take down rival crime kingpin Big (Julius Harris).
 They frame T for the killing of one of Big's underlings, who is shot by Chalky moments after a dice game is robbed by four men (T was present at the hold-up).
 An anonymous informant fingers T for the killing and makes him the target for Big and for LAPD captain Joe Marx (William Smithers), who dislikes T on principle.
-That sets off a series of cunning twists and confrontations that T is determined to survive, which becomed complicated when Big is shot and killed in front of T.
+That sets off a series of cunning twists and confrontations that T is determined to survive, which became complicated when Big is shot and killed in front of T.